-"х" Actions Zoom Registration - Require registration for documentation purposes Accessibility - If applicable, check that ASL and other interpretation contacts are invited.
-Private Chat - Remind the public that "private chat" is recorded on transcripts.
+Accessibility - If applicable, check that ASL and other interpretation contacts are invited.
+Infectious Disease Mitigation - When possible, reduce in-person events to mitigate the spread of infectious diseases.
+Check material inventory (masks, hand sanitizers, HEPA Filer) Announce Protocol - The VTRC Team and public are asked to wear masks in enclosed spaces during public, in-person events to help mitigate the spread of infectious diseases and illnesses, like COVID-19.
+This protocol recognizes personal choice and health factors that inform the use of masks.
+We ask those who are sick and/or contagious to attend virtually.
 Hire Chocolate Thunder as Safety Personnel - Follow contracts/agreements Care Team - Determine if a Care Team is needed and Protocol of Care Team (if needed, create a document that describes some details about them and make it available at event).
-Victim Services Directory - One-sheet of services Head-Sets - Purchase heads-sets for Event Team and provide protocol/use one- sheet Protocol for Imminent Threat - Apply Protocol, for example: moving to virtual platform.
+Protocol - The Care Team will be comprised of cultural brokers, spiritual healers, restorative counselors, mental health professionals, etc. or well-trained volunteers who are equipped with culturally-relevant mental health support and de-escalation tactics. (ex: The Root Social Justice Center) Victim Services Directory - One-sheet of services Head-Sets - Purchase heads-sets for Event Team and provide protocol/use one-sheet Protocol for Imminent Threat - Apply Protocol, for example: moving to virtual platform.
 Check First Aid Kits - Purchase more supplies if inventory is low.
 Extreme Weather Conditions - Assess safety and, if necessary, implement Protocol for Imminent Threat.
 Apply Individual Personal Safety Plan and Follow-Up - If possible, send an email in advance that requests safety needs.
 See Appendix 1.
 Draft - Individual Safety Plan Purpose (Michele Olvera, Esq.)